AS400JPLPC/zig_TermCurs/README.md

 - Alt-W: Tools menu (View GRID, View Cell, Order Cell, Remove Cell)<br />

-→  2024-06-29<BR/>
-new version zig 0.13.0 stable<br />
-Implementation of the lib "library" removal of "deps"<br />
-I'm making progress, this MENU <br />

-→  2024-07-03<BR/>
-curse/forms shell <br />

-→  2024-07-22<BR/>
--  big update cursed  F1..F36 extension <br />
--  Change of REGEX module <br />
-Following the work provided by **Sam Atman**, a basic "regex" library allowing on-the-fly constraint testing of a form, all written in ZIG, now my project is in pure ZIG.
--  Therefore, update of the forms module, revision of the mdlPanel module to integrate the functions F1..F36, and correction of an error in mdlJson. <br />

-→  2024-07-23<BR/>
--  correction of mdlForms following the inclusion of the new regex module. <br />

 →  2024-07-27<BR/>
 Added MENU definition function you have to understand the menu option as a fixed combo with constant values <br />
 - Alt-M: Create MENU definition<BR/>
 - Alt-C: Create / UPDATE  text columns<BR/>
 - Alt-W: Tools menu (View MENU, Remove MENU)<br />

-I'm making progress, and I'm going to create the JSON.<br />

-→  2024-07-31<BR/>
-**JSON function enabled for grid and menu.**<br />
-- full test GRID/MENU<BR/>
-- various changes due to testing and implementation of the JSON function<BR/>
-- This should not alter the old definitions.<BR/>
-- you will find results in the dspf directory<BR/>

 →  2024-08-03 / 04 <BR/>